NASA-AMMOS/slim/docs/guides/software-lifecycle/continuous-testing/README.md

 ## Step-by-Step Guide

-This step-by-step guide walks you through establishing, writing, automating and maintaining a continuous testing solution for your project.
+This step-by-step guide walks you through establishing, writing, automating, and maintaining a continuous testing solution for your project.

 ### 1. Create a TESTING.md